![]() |

 If you're thinking about trading-in, you need to seperate that transaction from the purchase of the new car.
 If you combine them, the dealer has a lot of room to play around with the numbers.
 They may offer a good deal on your trade-in, but rip you off on the new car, or vice-versa.
 Bottom line: You still end up with a bad deal.

-Despite my warning, if you still insist on trading-in your old car at a dealership, you should complete the following steps to get the most money in your pocket.
+Despite my recommendation, if you still insist on trading-in your old car at a dealership, you should complete the following steps to get the most money in your pocket.

 To get offers, first call nearby dealerships and ask to speak to the person who buys used cars.
 Tell them the year, make and model you're selling and let them know the car has been well maintained.
 Ask if they would be interested in seeing it.
 If not, you've saved yourself a time-consuming trip.
 If yes, tell them you'll be over there within a couple of hours.
 Repeat this process until you have 3 dealerships interested in seeing the car.
 Unfortunately, if you live somewhere that doesn't have many dealerships, try calling dealerships that compete closely with your nameplate (example: Toyota and Honda).
 You won't get as good a deal, but it's still worth getting offers, and don't forget about used car superstores such as CarMax - they're always interested in purchasing used cars.